maxritter/diy-thermocam-website/src/pages/build-your-own.md

 ---
 title: Build Your Own
+subtitle: >-
-subtitle: "This guide will lead you through all the steps to assemble your own DIY-Thermocam V3\_ with the KIT at home easily in 2-3 hours"
+  This guide enables you to build your own DIY-Thermocam V3 at home easily.
+It's like LEGO, but for grown-ups!
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for the rest of us
   description: >-